exercism/go/concepts/for-loops/about.md

 Go also has a `goto` keyword that works in a similar way and allows us to jump to from a piece of code to another labeled piece of code.

-**Warning:** Even though Go allows to jump to a piece of code marked with a label with `continue`, `break` or `goto`, using this feature of the language can easily make the code very hard to read.
+**Warning:** Even though Go allows to jump to a piece of code marked with a label, using this feature of the language can easily make the code very hard to read.
 For this reason, using labels is often not recommended.